Frisch elasticity of labor supply: Value

-A Frisch elasticity of 0 indicates that workers do not respond to changes in wages, while a Frisch elasticity of 1 indicates that workers are highly responsive to changes in wages.
+A Frisch elasticity of 0 would indicate that workers do not respond to changes in wages, while a Frisch elasticity of 1 would mean that workers are highly responsive to changes in wages.
 The magnitude of the Frisch elasticity is typically between 0 and 1, indicating that the increase in labor supply is less than proportional to the increase in wages.
-For example, if the Frisch elasticity is 0.5, a 10% increase in wages would lead to a 5% increase in labor supply.
-In other words, workers would increase their hours worked by 5% in response to a 10% increase in wages.

 Estimates of price elasticity of labor supply range around 0.7-1.8 when considering labor force participation rate.